 by novel mechanisms that use interval observers and linear Lyapunov functions.
 These benefits include reduced need

 to change control values without adversely affecting overshoots, undershoots, or settling times.

 The research can help protect marine ecosystems by

 improving responses to hazards such

-as oil spills.
+as oil spills, and can help with industrial and military applications that call for remotely operated or autonomous marine vehicles.
 Here are the vehicles used in the Grand Isle field work: